 Auto-grading is the process of having a software system, rather than a teacher, evaluate student responses against a correct answer and assign a score automatically.
 The moment a student submits their last answer, the system calculates their score, marks each question right or wrong, and logs the result to the teacher’s dashboard.

-For objective question types: Multiple Choice, True/False, and Fill in the Blanks, this is straightforward.
+For objective question types like Multiple Choice, True/False, and Fill in the Blanks, this is straightforward.
 The student’s answer either matches the correct answer or it doesn’t.

-For subjective question types like Short Answer and Essay, modern AI grading goes further: it evaluates whether the student’s response captures the key concepts, logic, and depth of the model answer, even when the exact wording differs.
+For subjective question types like Short Answer and Essay, modern AI grading goes further.
+Specifically, it evaluates whether the student’s response captures the key concepts, logic, and depth of the model answer, even when the exact wording differs.

 The Real Cost of Manual Grading

-Before looking at what auto-grading offers, it’s worth being honest about what manual grading costs.
+Before looking at what auto-grading quizzes offer, it’s worth being honest about what manual grading actually costs.

 Studies consistently show that teachers spend between 8 and 12 hours per week on administrative tasks, with grading accounting for a significant portion of that time.
 In a class of 40 students taking a 20-question quiz, a teacher marking at a brisk pace spends roughly 60–90 minutes on scoring alone, before any feedback is written or any analysis is done.

-That time compounds.
+That time compounds quickly.
 A teacher running three classes per week and quizzing once per unit can spend 15–20 hours per semester doing nothing but marking correct and incorrect answers.
-That’s time that could be spent preparing better lessons, giving individual student attention, or simply not burning out.
+That’s time that could go toward preparing better lessons, giving individual student attention, or simply not burning out.

 There’s also a consistency problem with manual grading.
 Fatigue affects accuracy.
-The 35th paper is graded with less precision than the 1st.
-Auto-grading applies the same standard to every submission, every time.
+As a result, the 35th paper is graded with less precision than the 1st.
+Auto-grading, however, applies the same standard to every submission, every time.

 Objective questions: instant and exact

 For Multiple Choice, True/False, and Fill-in-the-Blanks questions, auto-grading works by comparing the student’s selected or typed response against a stored correct answer.
 This happens in milliseconds.
-The system assigns a point value (or zero) to each question and sums the total.
+The system then assigns a point value, or zero, to each question and sums the total.

 Essay questions: rubric-based AI scoring